quartzjer/cb0r/README.md

 # cb0r - Minimal Zero-Footprint [CBOR](http://cbor.io) Decoder in C

-> note - this code is not functioning yet
+> NOTE - this code is not functioning yet, consider using [cn-cbor](https://github.com/cabo/cn-cbor) until I find more time/demand to get this working

 A one-pass minimal overhead walk of the raw bytes, using each one as an index into a jump table to determine state transitions.